jborean93/pypsrp/README.md

 ## Backlog

+* Look into adding SSH as a transport option
 * Add support for host based calls and implement reference host object
-* Look into adding SSH as a transport option
-* Create a higher layer API
-* Logging for cipher suite and other connection details
-* Poll invoke for PSRP
-* Live interactive console for PSRP
+* Live interactive console for PSRP (dependent on the above as well)
-* Inspection of args for higher layer apps using pypsrp
-* Add retry logic for connection failures